nobooli/POLton/docs/src/trivia-streams.md

 Example: "modotsute"もどつて from the word "modotte"/戻って

 ・Calling NPCs/enemies/bosses "children" (my entry)

 She uses the phrase この子/this child every time she refers to someone in game.

-・Using the Japanese counter word for small animals 匹 when counting human/humanoid characters instead of 人
+・Using the Japanese counter word for small animals 匹 when counting human/humanoid characters instead of 人 (my entry)

 Example:
 Instead of using five people/５人, she'll use five critters/５匹 instead when counting people in game.